 (TL, ∥) RBP network

-We built up the RBP network directly from the RBP-gene interactions from real eCLIP data. eCLIP peak scores between RBPs and genes were built through counting eCLIP peaks within gene 3’UTR regions and then linearly scaled into range (0,1).
-More details see section 4.3.
-To provide a strict and lenient RBP network, we use 0.9 and 0.1 as the threshold for cutoffs.
-Data are summerized in XXXXX. [[JZ2DL: please fix this and think about how we should organize the large tables that are not gonna be pasted in this supp file]] (TL, ∥) Reconcile with the main ENCODE encyclopedia
+We defined the RBP network based on the RBP-gene interactions from eCLIP peak calls. eCLIP peak scores between RBPs and genes were built through counting eCLIP peaks within gene’s 3’UTR regions and then linearly scaled into range (0,1).
+For more details, please refer to the section 4.3.
+To provide a strict and lenient RBP network, we use 0.9 and 0.1 as the threshold for interaction cutoffs.
+RBP networks are summerized in the supplementary datasheet. [[JZ2DL: please fix this and think about how we should organize the large tables that are not gonna be pasted in this supp file]] done

+(TL, ∥) Reconcile with the main ENCODE encyclopedia

 Both promoter and enhancer annotations from ENCODEC were carefully consolidated with the main ENCODE Encyclopedia resources.
 The ENCODE Encyclopedia comprises of three levels, two levels of annotations and the raw data.
 The ground level includes peaks and quantifications produced by uniform processing pipelines for individual data types.
 The integrative level contains annotations produced by integrating multiple data types.
 The core of the integrative level is the Registry of candidate Regulatory Elements (cREs).
 The registry contains approximately ~1.31M human cREs and each cRE has a cell-type non-specific accession number, which then can be browsed from SCREEN (Search Candidate Regulatory Elements by ENCODE, http://screen.umassmed.edu/).